-“snatched up.”
+“lifted up.”
 The Greek is airō (#142 αἴρω; pronounced eye-rō), and it is passive voice, imperative mood.
-Although it would be very literal to say, “Be taken up,” the imperative mood combined with the context, moving a mountain at your command, gives the sense that the mountain is being snatched up out of its place and thrown into the ocean (cp.
-The Source New Testament, which also uses “snatched”).
+Although it would be very literal to say, “Be taken up,” the imperative mood combined with the context, moving a mountain at your command, gives the sense that the mountain is being snatched up out of its place and thrown into the ocean.a

 “sea.”
-In this context, Jesus is teaching in Jerusalem, and the Mediterranean Sea and Dead Sea were the closest and best known bodies of water.
+In this context, Jesus is teaching in Jerusalem, and the Mediterranean Sea and the Dead Sea were the closest and best-known bodies of water.

-“believe that you have received them, and you will have them.”
+“believe that you have received them, and they will be done for you.”
 This verse contains great truth, and great potential to be misunderstood and wrongly applied.
 Certain faith teachers have taken it to mean that through faith we instantly receive what we ask for, even though it may clearly seem to not be the case, we must nevertheless believe that we have already received what has been asked for.
 Often, this can lead to unhealthy situations where Christians must pretend that circumstances are not as they are, or feel that they are not having “faith.”

 How are we to understand this?
 Why would God put the verb in the aorist tense?
-The reason is this verse contains as idiom known as the proleptic aorist (under the category of the idiom of the prophetic perfect, see commentary on Eph.
+The reason is this verse contains an idiom known as the proleptic aorist (under the category of the idiom of the prophetic perfect, see commentary on Eph.
 2:6).
 The proleptic aorist is a form of the figure of speech heterosis, where one tense is used instead of another for emphasis.
-In this case the aorist tense is used for the future tense, speaking as though a yet future event had already come to pass.
+In this case, the aorist tense is used for the future tense, speaking as though a yet future event had already come to pass.
 Wallace explains the proleptic aorist as follows: “An author sometimes uses the aorist for the future to stress the certainty of the event.
-It involves a ‘rhetorical transfer’ of a future event as though it were past” (Greek Grammar Beyond the Basics, p.
-564).
-Here in Mark 11:24 the event of receiving what is prayed for is yet future, but it is put in the past tense (“have received”) to emphasize its certainty.
+It involves a ‘rhetorical transfer’ of a future event as though it were past.”a Here in Mark 11:24 the event of receiving what is prayed for is yet future, but it is put in the past tense (“have received”) to emphasize its certainty.

 “stand praying.”
 The indicative mood of the Greek verb “stand” (stēkō #4739 στήκω) indicates that Jesus is thinking of this as something the disciples do; it is not just a hypothetical.
 Standing up to pray was an ancient practice, and reflected the belief that our Creator deserved the honor of standing before Him when making supplications and requests.(top)

-.
-We omit this verse as do most modern versions as being an addition to the text in order to harmonize Matthew and Mark.
-Metzger, Textual Commentary: “Although it might be thought that the sentence was accidentally omitted because of homoeoteleuton, its absence from early witnesses that represent all text-types makes it highly probable that the words were inserted by copyists in imitation of Matt 6:15 ”(top)
+We omit this verse as do most modern versions as being an addition to the text.
+The verse was apparently added in order to harmonize Matthew 6:15 with the Gospel of Mark.
+Metzger writes, “Although it might be thought that the sentence was accidentally omitted because of homoeoteleuton, its absence from early witnesses that represent all text-types makes it highly probable that the words were inserted by copyists in imitation of Matt.
+6:15.”a

 “came again into Jerusalem.”
 Jerusalem was a walled city, so they literally “came into” it.
 They did not just “come to” it.
 See commentary on Mark 11:15.(top)